LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Variables/StructuredBinding.md

 Structured Bindings

-Structured binding is one of the newest features of C++17 that binds the specified names to subobjects or elements of initializer.
+Structured binding is a feature of C++17 that binds the specified names to subobjects or elements of an initializer.

 In simple words, Structured Bindings give us the ability to declare multiple variables initialized from a tuple or struct.
 The main purpose of Structured Bindings in C++ 17 is to make the code clean and easy to understand.
 Like a reference, a structured binding is an alias to an existing object.
 Unlike a reference, the type of a structured binding does not have to be a reference type.

 Syntax :
   auto ref-operator(optional)[identifier-list] = expression;